-- (i) Council will set a TUAC on every separate rating unit in the Te Kuiti Urban area to partly fund the Urban Stormwater Activity.
-The Rating Area for the purpose of levying the Urban Stormwater TUAC will be the Te Kuiti Urban Rating Area. - (ii) Council will set a Targeted Rate to be assessed as a rate per \$100 of Capital value on every
+- Council will set a TUAC per separately used or inhabited part of a rating unit in the Te Kuiti Urban area to partly fund the Urban Stormwater Activity. - (ii) Council will set a Targeted Rate to partly fund the Urban Stormwater Activity, to be assessed as a rate per \$100 of Capital value on every separate rating unit in the Te Kuiti Urban Rating Area excluding those in respect of which there is a current resource consent to discharge stormwater into the Mangaokewa Stream, and so are not using any part of the urban reticulated stormwater or drainage network.

-Urban properties that hold current resource consents to discharge stormwater directly into the Mangaokewa Stream, and which are not utilising any part of the urban reticulated stormwater or drainage network, are exempt from the rate based on rateable property value.
-However, since the Targeted Uniform Annual Charge (TUAC) is associated with the standing charge of providing this service, it is deemed to relate to the public good element of an urban stormwater service.
-Therefore, the TUAC will be levied on all liable properties.